jharwell/sierra/docs/src/plugins/proc/imagize.rst

 SIERRA's capabilities for imagizing (translating from :term:`Raw Output Data` files into images) are detailed in this section.
-Imagize inputs are treated as snapshots of 2D or 3D data over time, and after being be turned into image files in stage 3 they can be rendered into videos in stage 4 (see :ref:`plugins/prod/render`).
+Imagize inputs are treated as snapshots of data over time, and after being be turned into image files in stage 3 they can be rendered into videos in stage 4 (see :ref:`plugins/prod/render`).

 .. _plugins/proc/imagize/req: